 Or you must get at least one of these benefits:

 Your two year old is looked after by the Derby City Local Authority or has a Child Protection Plan.
 Children with adoption orders, residence orders or special guardianship orders are also eligible.

 Your child has a disability and receives Personal Independence Payments (PIPs) / Disability Living Allowance (DLA) or has an Education, Health and Care Plan (EHCP)

 If you are entitled, your child can start the term after they turns two and finishes at the end of the term in which your child turns three.
-You can then claim the three and four year old 15 hours of free early education.
+All families are eligible for free three and four year old childcare.

 If you give your consent to these terms then please continue with your application.
 If you need to withdraw your consent at any time then please contact the Families Information Service using our contact details at the bottom of the page.

-If you are finding it difficult to find childcare in your area, or that is appropriate to you families needs please compelte this form and we will help you.
+If you are finding it difficult to find childcare in your area, or that is appropriate to you families needs please complete this form and we will help you.